wied03/karma-opal-rspec/README.md

     karmaWebpack: {
       sourceMapResults: false // this section is optional, but it will speed up your tests since
                               // karma-opal-rspec will retrieve source maps for test failures by itself
+                              // only when tests fail
-                              // if sourcemaps are enabled in the webpack config }
+                              // This all assumes sourcemaps are enabled in the webpack config (devtool) }
     ...
   })